Skip to main content

 Program Requirements

-Total combined gross household income includes the income of the applicant and, if living in the home, the applicant's spouse, as well as that of any other owners, and any income in excess of $10,000 per year for other relatives of the applicant or spouse living in the home. - To qualify for a full tax exemption in the current year, a household's gross combined income may not have exceeded $40,000 in the prior year.
+• Total combined gross household income includes the income of the applicant and, if living in the home, the income of the applicant's spouse and any other owners.
+Gross household income also includes any income in excess of $10,000 per year for any other relatives of the owners who are living in the home.

-- Only deferred taxes need to be repaid.
-Exempted taxes do not need to be repaid.
+• Only deferred taxes need to be repaid, with interest, at the time of conveyance or upon demise of the owner.
+Relieved taxes do not need to be repaid.

-- The net assets of the household may not exceed $430,000.
+• Net assets of the household may not exceed $430,000.
 "Net" means total assets (such as cash, IRA accounts, stocks, bonds, property other than your principal home) minus your liabilities.
-Do not include the value of your home (principal residence) in your total assets; likewise, do not include any associated mortgage on the home in your liabilities.
+Do not include the value of your home (residence) in your total assets; likewise, do not include y associated mortgage on the home in your liabilities.

 Disabled Persons